sirocco-k1/eth-security-mcp/README.md

 - `is_sender` (optional): Return transactions where the provided address is the sender.
 - `is_receiver` (optional): Return transactions where the provided address is the receiver.

+**Returns**

+Returns an array of transaction objects, where each transaction contains a list of pertinent information including:

+- `address`: The address of the contract or account involved
+- `block_number`: Number of the block containing the transaction
+- `data`: Raw transaction data
+- `from`: Address of the transaction sender
+- `gas_used`: Amount of gas used
+- `to`: Address of the transaction recipient (null for contract creation)
+- `value`: Amount of ETH transferred in wei
+- `logs`: Array of event logs emitted during transaction execution
+  - `address`: Address of the contract emitting the event
+  - `data`: Raw event data
+  - `topics`: Array of event topics
+- `decoded`: Decoded transaction data (if available)

 ## 4byte

 The 4byte MCP server provides access to the 4byte API, which contains Ethereum function signatures.